bielern/remix-tailwind-mobile-menu/assets/article-canonical.md

 most search engine would be clever enough and would not require a dedicated canonical URL.

-However, it can happen promptly that you end up with several URLs for the same page:
+However, it can happen quickly that you end up with several URLs for the same page:
  - Your website is reachable under the plain hostname as well as under the `www` subdomain like `example.com` and `www.example.com`
  - Your website is reachable through `http` as well as `https`: `http://example.com` and `https://example.com`